TheRenegadeCoder/sample-programs/archive/a/algol68/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Algol68:

+- Extension: .alg
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.alg

-The following list shares details about what we're using to test all Sample Programs in Algol68.
+The following list shares details about what we're using to test all Sample Programs in Algol68:

 - Docker Image: nacyot/algol-algol68g
 - Docker Tag: apt